sugiany/blender_mmd_tools/README_en.md

     .../blender-2.67-windows64/2.67/scripts/addons/

 ### Loading Addon
-1. In User Preferences, under addon tab, select User filter and click the checkbox before mmd_tools (you can also find the addon my search)
+1. In User Preferences, under addon tab, select User filter with Community in 'Supported Level', then click the checkbox before mmd_tools
+   (you can also find the addon my search)
 2. After installation, you can find the panel called MMD on the left of 3D view